vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-network-policy.md

      - patch
    ```

-1. Deploy [Contour](https://github.com/heptio/contour) in the ingress namespace.
+1. Deploy [Contour](https://github.com/projectcontour/contour) in the ingress namespace.

    ```
    kubectl apply -f contour.yaml
    ```

-   Contour will be deployed as a daemonset attaching to a host's port 8080.
+   Contour will be deployed as a DaemonSet attaching to a host's port 8080.
    Testing assumes you will be able to route directly to a node's IP.

-1. Create an echoserver manifest
+1. Create a manifest for a simple echo server

    ```yaml
    # echoserver.yaml